A Resource Guide for New and Early Career Faculty Members

 Teaching

-- If you are assigned to teach a large lecture class, you may find the Center for Teaching an excellent resource.
-The Center offers support and resources for all new faculty.
-There is also the Early Career Faculty Academy for first-year, tenure track faculty.
-You can also schedule a one-on-one consultation with Center for Teaching staff or explore additional teaching tips through the center's Handbook for Teaching Excellence.
+- The Center for Teaching offers support and resources for all new faculty.
+If you are assigned to teach a large lecture class, the Center can be an invaluable resource.
+First-year, tenure-track faculty are encouraged to join the the Early Career Faculty Academy, designed to support your transition into academia.
+You can also schedule a one-on-one consultation with Center staff or explore practical strategies in the Handbook for Teaching Excellence.

 - Connect with the Office of Teaching, Learning, and Technology (OTLT) to learn how to integrate academic technology into your course with Instructional Services.
 Instructional Services offers a unique program known as SITA (Student Instructional Technology Assistant) which is designed to support faculty, graduate students, and staff using instructional technology.

 - Refer to collegiate policies and requirements when creating your syllabus.
-Ask your department for previous syllabi, if they exist, and specific collegiate and departmental language required for your syllabus.
+Ask your department for previous syllabi, if applicable, and specific collegiate and departmental language required for your syllabus.

-- Familiarize yourself with resources for students who may need a disability accommodation.
-Campus disability resources include the Student Disability Services.
+- Familiarize yourself with accommodation resources available through Student Disability Services.

 Scholarship